Must try food and drinks in Istria

 Istrian pršut is renowned for its delicate flavor and tender texture.
 This air-dried ham is cured using sea salt and left to dry naturally in the bura, a cold northern wind.
 Unlike other types of prosciutto, Istrian pršut is never smoked, which gives it a distinctive taste that pairs perfectly with local cheeses and olives.
 It’s a must-try appetizer that represents the artisanal skills of Istrian farmers.

-Ombolo (Cured Pork Loin)
+Ombolo (Cured pork loin)

 Istarski ombolo, often referred to as "žlomprt" or “zarebnjak”, is a distinctive Istrian cured pork product made out of pork loin.
 The preparation begins with seasoning the meat with salt, pepper, bay leaves, and rosemary.
 This seasoned meat is then placed in a wooden container with perforated bottoms, allowing excess moisture to drain away.